 Don’t be afraid to call it quits

 Check the weather forecast ahead of time.
 How cold will it be?
 What’s the perception supposed to be?
-If a huge snow storm is coming, and you don’t have the right gear and experience, there is no shame in canceling.
+If a huge snowstorm is coming, and you don’t have the right gear and experience, there is no shame in cancelling.

 Likewise, if you’re out on trip and something happens (i.e. all your gear gets wet, someone can’t get warm), don’t be afraid to pack out early.
 There are no prizes for sticking it out when it is unsafe to do so.